The Sylvie and Babs Hi-Fi Companion: Track listing

 Although all editions of this release contain these two tracks, there are several versions of this album.

-An LP issued by LAYLAH came in two different editions, one subject to DMM Mastering (1988), one not (1985) - the music on each of these edition contained minor differences.
-The 1988 CD edition on L.A.Y.L.A.H. accidentally used the original 1985 mix.
+An LP issued by LAYLAH came in two different editions, one subject to DMM Mastering (1988) and one not (1985).
+The music on each of these editions contained minor differences.
+The 1988 CD edition of L.A.Y.L.A.H. accidentally used the original 1985 mix.
 A cassette edition issued on United Dairies in 1987 contained a minute of music at the beginning of "Great Balls Of Fur" unheard on any other edition.
 The 1995 CD on United Dairies was retitled "The Sylvie and Babs High-Thigh Companion" and was again re-edited.
 The current 2CD United Dirter edition again uses the revised version and adds two new remixes, one by M.S.
 Waldron (irr.app.(ext.)) and one by Andrew Liles, and random non-LP tracks (some not included on 'Flawed Existence') from the mid-80s.